Too busy to read through this post about the biological root cause of acne? No problem! Listen to the audio recording here:

 - an emotional attack on oneself through self criticism

-When we experience an “attack”, the psyche perceives it as a threat, sends a message to the brain, which sends a message to the skin to start proliferating (growing) extra skins cell.
-This happens to create extra protection or cushioning, so that biologically, your body feels better equipped to handle the conflict.
+When we experience a perceived “attack”, our psyche perceives it as a threat, sends a message to the brain, which sends a message to the skin to start proliferating (growing) extra skins cell.
+This happens to create extra “protection” or “cushioning”, so that biologically, your body feels better equipped to handle the conflict.

 This is how acne begins.
 At this point, you’ll feel a little bump under the skin, and will think, “Oh no!
 I’m getting a pimple”.
 It’s vital that you leave it alone at this point, because if you disrupt this process by “attacking it” through squeezing, scrubbing and picking, you’ll end up with more pimples because of how this biological program works.